pavitranew/session-7-rest-ang/README.md

 ###Curl

-PUT actions are not easy to test in the browser, so we use cURL in Terminal after restarting the server.
+PUT actions are not easy to test in the browser, so we use cURL in Terminal.

 We will need to construct this line using ids from the pirates listing and test it in a new Terminal tab.
 Edit the URL to reflect both the port and id of the target pirate:

 ```
-$ curl -i -X PUT -H 'Content-Type: application/json' -d '{"vessel": "HMS Brawler"}' http://localhost:3001/api/pirates/581ca420f13de28c1776bbec
+$ curl -i -X PUT -H 'Content-Type: application/json' -d '{"vessel": "Vessel"}' http://localhost:3001/api/pirates/58c0d373d6f9c124b7f768b5
 ```

 This sends a JSON Content-Type PUT request to our update endpoint.
 That JSON object is the request body, and the long hash at the end of the URL is the id of the pirate we want to update.

 Terminal will output a JSON object of the response to the cURL request and Updated 1 pirates from our callback function.

-Visit this same URL from the cURL request in the browser to see the changes.
+Visit the same URL from the cURL request in the browser to see the changes.

 ###Postman